 The Online Assessment

-2. a questionnaire designed to assesses specific work styles and work-related characteristics required for success and fit in the PMF Program, and
+2. A questionnaire designed to assess specific work styles and work-related characteristics required for success and fit in the PMF Program; and

-While each of these sections seems straightforward, the online assessment is most likely different from any other test you have taken.
+While each of the above sections seems straightforward, the online assessment is most likely different from any other test you have taken.
 Some PMFs we surveyed about their experience were confused at the nature of the questions.

 - Elizabeth Fischer Laurie, PMF Class of 2011, General Services Administration